-The authentication and authorization model used by Apache HTTP Server version 2.4 differs from that of previous versions.
-In version 2.4 it is necessary to register the specific authentication (or authorization) provider that you wish to use for a particular directory or location.
-In this way it is possible to configure and use different providers with different directories or locations.
+The authentication and authorization module used by Apache HTTP Server version 2.4 differs from that of previous versions.
+In version 2.4, it is necessary to register the specific authentication (or authorization) provider that you wish to use for a particular directory or location.
+This way, it is possible to configure and use different providers with different directories or locations.